Trivernis/snekdown/README.md

-# Snekdown - A wonderful markdown parser
+# :snake: Snekdown - More than just Markdown

 This projects goal is to implement a fast markdown parser with an extended syntax fitted for my needs.